x676f64/secureum-mind_map/Solidity201/OZ EnumerableSet.md

 # 179 - [OZ EnumerableSet](OZ%20EnumerableSet.md)
 OpenZeppelin EnumerableSet: Library for managing sets of primitive types.
-Sets have the following properties: 1) Elements are added, removed, and checked for existence in constant time (O(1)) 2) Elements are enumerated in O(n).
+Sets have the following properties:
+1. Elements are added, removed, and checked for existence in constant time (`O(1)`)
+2. Elements are enumerated in `O(n)`.
 No guarantees are made on the ordering.
-As of v3.3.0, sets of type bytes32 (Bytes32Set), address (AddressSet) and uint256 (UintSet) are supported.
+As of v3.3.0, sets of type `bytes32` (`Bytes32Set`), `address` (`AddressSet`) and `uint256` (`UintSet`) are supported.

 1.  `add(struct EnumerableSet.Bytes32Set set, bytes32 value)` → `bool`: Add a value to a set.
-Returns true if the value was added to the set, that is if it was not already present.
+Returns `true` if the value was added to the set, that is if it was not already present.

 2.  `remove(struct EnumerableSet.Bytes32Set set, bytes32 value)` → `bool`: Removes a value from a set.
-Returns true if the value was removed from the set, that is if it was present.
+Returns `true` if the value was removed from the set, that is if it was present.

-3.  `contains(struct EnumerableSet.Bytes32Set set, bytes32 value)` → `bool`: Returns true if the value is in the set.
+3.  `contains(struct EnumerableSet.Bytes32Set set, bytes32 value)` → `bool`: Returns `true` if the value is in the set.

 4.  `length(struct EnumerableSet.Bytes32Set set)` → `uint256`: Returns the number of values in the set.